About Our Company

 Michael grew up with a passion for the ocean: kayaking, sailing, and swimming in Tampa Bay and the surrounding waterways.
 He has over a decade of unmanned systems experience, focusing in the maritime environment.
 At ASV Global, he scaled an autonomy architecture used on over a hundred self-driving boats and ships.
 Michael led and implemented the design, build, and commissioning of over a dozen USVs deployed to customers around the world.
 He went on to capture and manage a major Navy USV program in 2019 before joining Chance Maritime Technologies in 2022.
 Michael holds a BS from the University of Central Florida, and is pursuing an MS from Georgia Tech.

-Located just off of Highway 90 in Lafayette, LA, Chance Maritime Technologies is operation-ready.
-Our facilities include a climate-controlled warehouse, office space, and spacious yard.
+Located in Lafayette, LA, Chance Maritime Technologies facilities include a climate-controlled warehouse, office space, and spacious yard.
 Chance Maritime Technologies also has access to a nearby 22-acre lake for testing, along with plenty of local waterways providing a variety of test conditions.
 In addition to USVs, we have a RHIB support craft available and a variety of survey equipment in stock.